 Claudette Schreuders.
 The Couple from Crying in Public (2003).
-One from a series of nine lithographs with chine collé, composition intaglio; photocopies; and punk-inspired cut 'n paste, collaborative silk-screen collages enlarged on a photocopier and transferred to scraperboard and stencilled, a style that was all the rage with underground activists in the 1980s during the State of Emergency.
+One from a series of nine lithographs with chine collé, composition

 Eight of Schreuders's lithographs feature on Impressions from South Africa, 1965 to Now, as do more than 80 prints, posters, books and wall stencils produced by about 30 artists and cultural workers during and after the apartheid era.